2018 PPI Score

 Connecticut only has one entity that can authorize charter schools is the state board of education.
 The State Board is very bureaucratic making it very difficult for charters to open which has drastically cut the growth of charters in Connecticut short.
 In addition, a lack of funding and a heavy regulatory environment further limited charter school growth.

 Connecticut earned a D on CER’s most recent charter school law rankings.
 Their grade was hurt partially because of the states lack of multiple charter school authorizers only having the state commission and because there has been a slow growth in the number of charter schools over the past couple years indicating that regulations are strangling charter school growth in Connecticut.

 - Fast Facts

 - Estimated Charter School Enrollment: 9,700 (up 9percent from 2015-16)

 - Connecticut caps charters at 25 percent of district enrollment

 - Charters are permitted to contract with CMOs but not EMOs for management purposes

-- Connecticut earned a five out of fifteen for growth because charter schools are capped at the lower value of 250 students or 25percent of district enrollment.
+- Connecticut earned a 5 out of 15 for growth because charter schools are capped at the lower value of 250 students or 25percent of district enrollment.
 Additionally, further chartering was halted until two schools can be chartered that focus primarily on ELLs.
 Arbitrary caps like these ultimately serve to deny students opportunity without justification.